 About World Bird Sanctuary

-The World Bird Sanctuary is both a unique St. Louis attraction and entertaining environmental education opportunity.
+World Bird Sanctuary is both a unique St. Louis attraction and entertaining environmental education opportunity.
 With over 305 acres and over 200 animals in our care, we offer a one-of-a-kind wildlife experience.
-The World Bird Sanctuary’s mission is to preserve the earth’s biological diversity and to secure the future of threatened bird species in their natural environments.
-We work to fulfill that mission through education, captive breeding, field studies and rehabilitation.
+World Bird Sanctuary’s mission is to preserve, protect and inspire to safeguard bird species as part of the global community for future generations.
+Our vision is to create a world where diverse bird species are secure and thriving in a variety of stable ecological communities.
+We work to fulfill this mission through our six core competencies of sanctuary services, education, rehabilitation, propagation, research/field studies and advocacy efforts.

-WBS operates under the leadership of Dawn Griffard, Roger Holloway and Jeff Meshach, along with dedicated staff, volunteers, interns and an active Board of Directors.
-These three directors directs the daily operations of the sanctuary, but is responsible to the Board of Directors in all matters, ensuring that WBS is above reproach in this field.
-The sanctuary employs a full time staff of 18 and hires approximately 25 part time employees each year.
-(We hire about 6 seasonal staff for the summer, which brings the total number of staff up to 25 during the summer.)
-The most important aspect of WBS is, beyond a doubt, its staff and volunteers.
-They are individuals who have dedicated their lives to wildlife conservation and the mission of the sanctuary.
-They are also the reason for this organization’s success.
+World Bird Sanctuary operates under the leadership team of the executive director, Brian Bissonnette, and the three senior directors, Dawn Griffard, Roger Holloway and Jeff Meshach, along with a dedicated staff, volunteers, interns and an active Board of Directors.
+The leadership team directs daily operations of the sanctuary, but is responsible to the Board of Directors in all matters, ensuring that WBS is above reproach in this field.
+The sanctuary employs a full time staff of 19 and hires approximately 16 part time employees each year.

-The World Bird Sanctuary is one of North America’s largest facilities for the conservation of birds.
-WBS is on the leading edge of public awareness regarding the plight of bird species worldwide.
+World Bird Sanctuary is one of North America’s largest facilities for the conservation of birds.
+World Bird Sanctuary is on the leading edge of public awareness regarding the plight of bird species worldwide.